 We will create some chains to hold the ICMP-related rules.

 I will create two chains.
-The first one, I will call it ICMP_IN to handle incoming ICMP traffic.
-The second I will call it ICMP_OUT to handle outgoing ICMP traffic.
+The first one, I will call it MY_IN to handle incoming ICMP traffic.
+The second one will be MY_OUT to handle outgoing ICMP traffic.

 User-Defined chains enable you to structure your rules and allow you to group related rules that handle specific traffic types.